Photo Credit: William Burroughs IV

 Music, however, is a big part of my life.
 I have been playing the piano since 1994 and the trumpet since 1998, and I have sung in various choirs since 2000.
 In high school, I participated in a five-octave handbell choir from 2003 to 2006, while my instrumental and choral achievements earned me several PMEA honors, including fifth chair at All-State Chorus in 2006.

-I have also pursued my musical interests by composing original musical works since 2001, mostly piano soli, although I have also written a piano-trumpet duet as well as several arrangements for my hometown church's two-octave handbell choir.
+I have also pursued my musical interests by composing several original musical works since 2001, mostly piano soli, although I have also written a piano-trumpet duet as well as several arrangements for my hometown church's two-octave handbell choir.